 Welcome to First Grade at Goshen Center School!
 It has been a gorgeous summer and I am looking forward to a fabulous fall, especially with your child in my class.
 We have such an exciting year ahead of us!
-Our class consists of 17 children, 14 girls and 3 boys.
 I assume that some of the children (and parents) are a bit nervous about the first day of school.
 Honestly, I am too.
 Every year, I have butterflies when I walk out to the buses to greet all of the children!

 I really hope your child is excited about beginning the school year.
 I am looking forward to the first day of school as we start learning classroom routines and making friends to enjoy throughout the year.
 I am sure you have many questions about your child’s year, so I hope this newsletter will answer many of them.
 If I do not answer all of your questions, please feel free to contact me.
 My email address is email@example.com, or I can be reached at school (860) 491-6020.
-Also be sure to check out our classroom Weebly website.
-I update it weekly!
+Also be sure to check out our classroom Weebly website, as well as follow me on Twitter @TaraMG6!

 What to Bring to School: On the First Day of School bring in a Picture of something fun you did over the summer to share with the class!
 During the first week of school, we will be focusing on the theme “All about Me!”

 Your child will need to bring a bag or backpack to school every day to carry home papers/projects from school.
 Be sure to label your child’s materials.
 Please check the contents of this backpack daily!
 I will provide each child with a Communication folder to keep any papers that we may have completed in school, as well as any important notes that come from the office or me.
 This folder needs to be sent back to school every day.